-Men are never taught a healthy way to relate to womyn as we grow up.
+Men are rarely taught a healthy way to relate to womyn as we grow up.

 In general the message we receive is that womyn are a collection of body parts for our personal use.

 We are not taught that girls and womyn are actual people that deserve respect.

 This may be shocking to you.

 As a teenager I remember this feeling very clearly.
 I was so focused on the body parts.
 It was such a loss really because I couldn’t have real relationships with womyn.
 There was always this body part haze around everything.
 I know not many men talk about this.
 It’s quite dangerous to reveal this!

 I deeply wish somebody had told me that females are not creatures for my amusement; they are people with feelings, hearts and minds.